darshank528/Project-STORM/README.md

 # Project STORM-(STOchastic Recursive Momentum)

+### Walking through the files above
+>Data_analysis.ipynb contains the code for printing information(training-test accuracy, training loss--overall and for each classes).
+>Resnet32.ipynb contains the implementation of Resnet32 network in pytorch--both basic and bottleneck module.
+>Storm Optimizer.ipynb contains the implementation of our STORM optimizer in pytorch.
+>rs_bottleneck.ipynb is the main file training CIFAR-10 data on Resnet-32 network with Adam, Adagrad and Storm optimizer and finally printing and plotting the details.
 ## Introduction

 Variance reduction has emerged in recent years as a strong competitor to stochastic gradient descent in non-convex problems, providing the first algorithms to improve upon the converge rate of stochastic gradient descent for finding first-order critical points.
 However, variance reduction techniques typically require carefully tuned learning rates and willingness to use excessively large mega-batches in order to achieve their improved results.
 This [paper](https://arxiv.org/abs/1905.10018) here presents a new algorithm, **Storm**, that does not require any batches and makes use of adaptive learning rates, enabling **simpler implementation and less hyperparameter tuning**.
 The technique for removing the batches uses a variant of momentum to achieve variance reduction in non-convex optimization.